AMWA-TV/bcp-002-02/docs/Overview.md

 The name given by the Manufacturer for the NMOS Node or Device, e.g. "Widget Pro".
 Again, Devices might be different products to their enclosing Node.

-#### Serial Number
+#### Instance

-Assigned by a Manufacturer to further identify Nodes and Devices that have the same Product name, e.g. "XYZ123-456789".
+Further identifies Nodes and Devices that have the same Product name.

+For a hardware Node or Device this is the serial number assigned by the Manufacturer, e.g. "XYZ123-456789".

+For a virtual or containerised Node or Device this could be an identifier provided by manufacturer or by dynamic provisioning.

 #### Application

-The name of a function implemented by a Device, for example "UHD Decoder 01".
+The name of the function implemented by a Device, for example "UHD Decoder 01".

 ## Tagging Distinguishing Information (normative)

 Node implementations MUST indicate Distinguishing Information using `asset` tags as defined in the [NMOS Parameters Registers][NPR-TAGS-ASSET] as follows:

-Node Resources MUST include exactly one such tag for each of:
+Node Resources MUST include exactly one such value for each of the following tags:

 - Manufacturer
 - Product
-- Serial Number
+- Instance

 The combination of Manufacturer, Product and Serial Number MUST be unique withing the IS-04 discovery context.

 > TODO: define "discovery context or propose a different term".

-Device Resources MUST include exactly one such tag for each of:
+Device Resources MUST include exactly one such value for each of the following tags:

 - Manufacturer
 - Product
-- Serial Number
 - Application
+- Instance

+> TODO: add diagram

-The combination of Manufacturer, Product, Serial Number and Application MUST be unique withing the IS-04 discovery context.
+The combination of Manufacturer, Product, Application and Instance MUST be unique withing the IS-04 discovery context.

 > Note: A Device can have the same Manufacturer, Product and/or Serial Number as its associated Node.